ahkscript/awesome-AutoHotkey/README.md

 * [Beautiful Examples of GUIs](http://ahkscript.org/boards/viewtopic.php?f=6&t=3851) - Some beautiful examples of GUIs made with AutoHotkey.

 #### GUI automation
-* [Moving window without WinMove](http://ahkscript.org/boards/viewtopic.php?f=6&t=4013) - In case you cant move window with WinMove command, you can use that script.
+* [Moving window without WinMove](http://ahkscript.org/boards/viewtopic.php?f=6&t=4013) - In case you can't a move window with the WinMove command, you can use this script.